nmago/GSoC-2017/index.md

 ### Welcome!

-This is my final evaluation submission page for project "Crash Reporter for Tor Browser", written code can be found in [Tor Browser repository clone](https://github.com/nmago/tor-browser/commits/crdevc?author=nmago), but most work of this project was focused in non-coding stuffs (analysis, building, error handling).
+This is my final evaluation submission page for project "Crash Reporter for Tor Browser", written code can be found in [Tor Browser repository clone](https://github.com/nmago/tor-browser/commits/crdevc?author=nmago), but most work of this project was focused on non-coding stuffs (analysis, building, error handling).

 #### Project description